tighten/tlint-plugin/readme.md

 ## To build a release

 ```
-// Click Gradle on right side of editor to find intelliji
+// Click Gradle on right side of editor to find intelliji or Choose View > Tool Windows > Gradle
 ```
 - run the `intellij` -> `buildPlugin` task, this will output `./build/distributions` directory